anathan90/RADiSA/README.md

  -- RADiSA
  -- Gradient Descent (and mini-batch SGD)

 The present code trains hinge-loss SVM for binary classification.
+It is fairly straightfoward to extend it in order to solve other objectives (e.g. linear or logistic regression).

 # Getting Started